-Definitely try this recipe first if you’re new to homemade Salsa Verde.
-Compared to store-bought salsa you’ll get a massive upgrade in flavor by using fresh ingredients, and don’t forget that you can always substitute jalapenos for serranos and you’ll get an equally good result.
+Definitely try this recipe first if you're new to making green salsa.
+Compared to store-bought salsa you'll get a massive upgrade in flavor, and don't forget that you can always substitute jalapenos for serranos and you'll get an equally good result.

 Want to take a guess at the key ingredient in green sauce enchiladas?
 This is a great recipe to have in your arsenal and it will give you an instant upgrade compared to your local Mexican fare, definitely one of my favorites.

 I've been making these Pickled Tomatillos on a regular basis and they are delish!
 Sure, you can use them as a topping for tacos and tostadas, but they are quite satisfying to munch on all by their lonesome.

-Most Tinga recipes are tomato based, but it’s definitely worth adding tomatillos to your first batch.
+Most Tinga recipes are tomato based, but it's definitely worth adding tomatillos if you want some real deal Tinga.
 The tang from the tomatillos really brightens up the flavor so I highly recommend trying it!

 What a classic sauce to add to your repertoire!
-I usually simmer pork shoulder in the Chili Verde but you could easily use it with your choice of protein.
+I usually simmer pork shoulder in the Chile Verde but you could easily use it with your choice of protein.

 Salsa Verde works wonders with egg dishes and these Migas take full advantage of that!
 Migas are eggs served with crispy corn tortilla strips and if you top them with a homemade Salsa Verde you'll be a happy camper!

-Tomatillos pair naturally with chipotles in adobo and if you’re new to the combo I would recommend starting with this Salsa.
-I make it all the time and I’m still amazed at how much flavor you get from such a small ingredient list.
+Tomatillos pair naturally with chipotles in adobo and if you're new to the combo you're in for something special!
+I make this Salsa all the time and I'm still amazed at how much flavor you get from such a small ingredient list.

-This Pozole Verde uses the same delicious ingredient combo that we used in the Chili Verde.
+This Pozole Verde uses the same delicious ingredient combo that we used in the Chile Verde.
 Combining tomatillos with poblanos creates a big, satisfying flavor that will keep you coming back for more.

 Most Salsas will typically use either tomatoes or tomatillos as the base, but if you use both you get a completely unique flavor.
-I’ve been a big fan of this Salsa for the past few months so give it a whirl — and be sure to give it a taste after it’s been chilled as it seems to pop a little more when served cold.
+Be sure to give it a try after it's been chilled as it seems to pop a little more when served cold.